civican/legisinfo/44-1/bills/C-69/bill_text.md

       is the total of all specified proportions of members of the partnership for the fiscal period, other than members that are partnerships or specified members of the partnership; and

-      **if the fiscal period begins after 2026**, an amount determined by the formula
+      if the fiscal period begins after 2026, an amount determined by the formula

       is the total of all amounts each of which is a qualifying labour expenditure of the qualifying journalism organization for the fiscal period in respect of an eligible newsroom employee,